General Insurance

 Establish a Product Line

-An insurance company needs a product line to succeed.
-To achieve this, you’ll need to create a niche in your market and target a specific customer group.
-Understanding your target market’s risk profile is essential — actuarial data from sources like the Insurance Information Institute’s Insurance Fact Book can help you price products competitively while maintaining adequate loss reserves.
+An insurance company needs a defined product line to succeed.
+You’ll need to identify a niche in your market and target a specific customer group.
+Understanding your target market’s risk profile is essential, actuarial data from sources like the Insurance Information Institute’s Insurance Fact Book can help you price products competitively while maintaining adequate loss reserves.
+Identify the particular group and the products they will purchase before you file a single rate with your state regulator.

 Define Your Goals

-Invite Your Employees to Help You Achieve Your Goals.
+Invite Your Employees to Help You Achieve Your Goals

 Frequently Asked Questions